-Why are apologies so difficult?
-Saying you are sorry can be one of the most difficult things you do.
-People have a hard time with admitting they made a mistake, and it can be tough to put your ego aside and put the focus on how your friend feels.
+Apologizing can be one of the most difficult things you do.
+Most of us have a hard time admitting we made a mistake, and it can be tough to put your ego aside and focus on how another person feels.
+Whatever the reason, apologizing can help you both heal and move on.
+However, apologizing the right way may take a little practice.
+Read on for expert-backed tips on how to apologize to a friend, partner, family member, or colleague.

 Elements of a Proper Apology